Engineers Without Borders Puts Their OhmConnect Referral Rewards To Good Use

 If you’ve ever popped over to the OhmConnect Facebook page, you may have seen someone (or maybe hundreds of someones), sharing their unique referral code to encourage others to sign up for the energy sharing platform.

-For every person who signs up and connects a utility account, the person who originally posted the referral link earns $20 as our way of saying thanks for spreading the word.
+For every person who signs up and connects a utility account, the person who originally posted the referral link earns $20 (or more during Referral Palooza months!) as our way of saying thanks for spreading the word.
 Pretty awesome, right?

 Even MORE awesome is when we hear about people or organizations using that bonus money for good - which is exactly what the San Francisco Chapter of Engineers Without Borders has accomplished.

 Haven’t heard of the great work of EWB?
 They’re a group of professionals who volunteer their time toward engineering projects with the mission to create a better world using engineering.

 When they first stumbled across the OhmConnect fundraising opportunity, they were looking to raise money for their current projects, which include developing safe water access for rural communities in Fiji, Honduras, and Kenya, as well as designing composting latrines in Nicaragua and building bridges in Haiti.

 One of their volunteers, Andrea Trese, was familiar with OhmConnect and thought it could be a great opportunity for volunteers supporters to raise money for their chapter - without spending a dime - and to simultaneously challenge themselves to reduce their carbon footprint.